Table of Contents

 We may use your personal information to:

-b. improve your browsing experience by personalising the website;
+- b. improve your browsing experience by personalizing the website;

-h. send you email notifications which you have specifically requested;
+- h. send you email notifications that you have specifically requested;

-k. deal with enquiries and complaints made by or about you relating to the website;
+- k. deal with inquiries and complaints made by or about you relating to the website;

-Where you submit personal information for publication on our website, we will publish and otherwise use that information in accordance with the licence you grant to us.
+Where you submit personal information for publication on our website, we will publish and otherwise use that information in accordance with the license you grant to us.

 In addition, we may disclose your personal information: